Requirements

 The competition is open to dancers who are current members of the Royal Academy of Dance and have achieved Advanced 2 (with Distinction).
 Evidence is required.

-Candidates must be aged 15 – 19 years by Friday 31 May 2024 and be of non-professional status.
-They must not have been employed on a professional contract prior to participation in the competition, however, students who have been offered a professional engagement that commences after the competition will still be eligible to enter.
+Candidates must be aged 15 years and under 19 years by Monday 19 May 2025 and be of non-professional status.
+They must not have been employed on a professional contract prior to taking part in the competition.
+Students, however, who have been offered a professional engagement that begins after the competition will still be eligible to enter.

-Candidates who are waiting for their Advanced 2 examination result must still complete an application form to be submitted by the closing date.
-Please note that if you have not already taken your Advanced 2 Examination, this must have been completed in person by the 31 May 2024 and any filmed RAD Advanced 2 examinations submitted by the end of April 2024.
+Candidates who are waiting for their Advanced 2 exam result must still complete an application form to be submitted by the closing date.
+If you have not already taken your Advanced 2 exam, this must have been completed in person by the 19 May 2025, and any filmed RAD Advanced 2 exams submitted by the 18 April 2025.

-Should applications exceed capacity the RAD will undertake a process of selection based on video submissions of a classical variation.
+Should applications exceed capacity we will undertake a selection process based on video submissions of a classical variation.
 If this is required, you will receive a request from us.

-Candidates will be notified on Monday 10 June at 18.00 (UK time) whether or not they have secured a place at the Margot Fonteyn International Ballet Competition 2024.
+Candidates will be notified on Monday 2 June at 18.00 (UK time) whether they have a place at The Margot Fonteyn International Ballet Competition 2025.

-It is only on receipt of this confirmation that you will know whether or not you will be competing at the Margot Fonteyn International Ballet Competition 2024.
+It is only on receipt of this confirmation that you will know whether or not you will be competing at The Margot Fonteyn International Ballet Competition 2025.

 Closing Date